ridoy/pokemon-showdown-god-mode/issue-tracker.md

 ~~F1 Adjustable slideout for damage container~~
 F2 Elegant UI for considering possible enemy items (Use a warning message for now: "damage ranges may be higher or lower than expected depending on the enemy's held item)
 F3 Elegant UI for entire matrix of matchups
+F4 Add other generations (this is crucial if I ever want anyone to use this tool)

 ## Bugs